-7.3.4 Input Control Pins (EN, INL, INH)
+7.3.4 Input Control Pins (EN, INL, INH, GDH)

-The EN pin is used to toggle the device between the active and standby modes described in [Device Functional Modes](#).
+The EN pin is referenced to AGND and is used to toggle the device between the active and standby modes described in the Device Functional Modes section.

-The INL pin is used to turn the low-side GaN power FET on and off.
+The INL pin is referenced to AGND and is used to turn the low-side GaN power FET on and off.

-The INH pin is used to turn the high-side GaN power FET on and off.
+The INH pin is referenced to AGND and is used to turn the high-side GaN power FET on and off.
+The INH pin is compatible with controllers that use a low-side referenced gate drive signal to control the high-side GaN power FET.